PrinceImosi/PowerShell_Automation_Project/README.md

 # PowerShell_Automation_Project
 PowerShell_Automation_Project
-PowerShell Automation Project

-This project was developed as part of a consulting initiative for a growing start-up based in Salt Lake City, Utah.
-The client’s environment initially supported 35 employees, with plans to double their staff in the coming months.
-To prepare for this expansion, automation was introduced to streamline routine server administration tasks and improve operational efficiency.

 🔹 Section B: Script Functionality Overview

-The PowerShell script, prompts.ps1, provides an interactive user menu using a switch statement.
-The menu automates several common administrative tasks and continues to run until the user exits by selecting option 5.
+As part of the initiative to streamline administrative tasks for the growing startup client, this section focuses on building an interactive PowerShell script to automate key system operations.
+The script leverages a switch statement to present a simple menu that allows users to perform common server management tasks without manual repetition.
+It runs continuously until the user chooses to exit, providing an efficient and user-friendly automation solution.

 🧩 Menu Options

 1️⃣ Log File Listing

-Finds all .log files in the Requirements1 folder.
+Uses a regular expression to identify all .log files within the Requirements1 folder.

-Appends results (with the current timestamp) to DailyLog.txt without overwriting existing data.
+Appends the results to a file named DailyLog.txt without overwriting existing data.

+Each time the option is selected, the current date is added before the file listing for reference.

 2️⃣ Directory Contents

-Lists files in the Requirements1 folder in alphabetical order and saves them to C916contents.txt.
+Lists all files in the Requirements1 folder in tabular format, sorted alphabetically (A–Z).

+Saves the output to a file named C916contents.txt in the same directory.

 3️⃣ System Resource Usage

-Displays CPU and memory utilization in real time for quick performance checks.
+Displays the system’s current CPU and memory utilization, offering a quick performance snapshot.

 4️⃣ Running Processes

-Lists all running processes, sorts them by virtual memory usage, and displays them in a grid view.
+Lists all running processes on the system.

+Sorts them by virtual memory size (from least to greatest).

+Displays the results in an interactive grid view for improved visibility and analysis.

 5️⃣ Exit Script

-Cleanly ends the session and exits the menu loop.
+Cleanly terminates script execution and exits the menu loop.